jlevy/og-equity-compensation/README.md

   [Section 83(b)](https://www.law.cornell.edu/uscode/text/26/83), offers an alternative, called an
   [**83(b) election**](http://acceleratedvesting.com/what-is-an-83b-election-and-when-do-i-make-it-part-1-with-graphic/),
-  that protects employees from high potential tax at time of vesting, ensuring that they will be taxed upon receipt of the property (the stock), rather than at the time the stock vests.
-When an employee files an 83(b) election, they’re telling the IRS that they want to pay taxes on their shares early, and this can potentially reduce their tax significantly:
+  that protects a person from high potential tax at time of vesting, ensuring that they will be taxed upon receipt of the property (the stock), rather than at the time the stock vests.
+When you file an 83(b) election, you’re telling the IRS that you want to pay taxes on your shares early, and this can potentially reduce your tax significantly:
   If the shares go up in value, the taxes owed on vesting might be far greater than the taxes owed at the time of receipt.
   - ☝️ Why is it called an *election*?
 Because you are *electing* (choosing) to pay taxes